-The practice had systems to identify, manage, follow up and where required refer patients for specialist care when presenting with dental infections.
+The practice had systems to identify, manage, follow-up and where required refer patients for specialist care when presenting with dental infections.

 The practice also had systems for referring patients with suspected oral cancer under the national two weeks wait arrangements.
 This was initiated by NICE in 2005 to help make sure patients were seen quickly by a specialist.
-There were posters and leaflets within the practice relating to oral cancer to raise awareness of the risks and dangers associated with this form of cancer.

-The practice monitored all referrals through an electronic referral and tracking system to make sure they were dealt with promptly.
+The practice monitored referrals through an electronic referral and tracking system to make sure they were dealt with promptly.